 A MUTUALLY BENEFICIAL RELATIONSHIP

+Almonds depend on bees and bees depend on almonds.
 In fact, the link between bees and almonds is so important that the relationships between almond growers and their beekeepers often go back years or even generations.

 Committed to Health

 As a result of our commitment to and study of these issues, the Almond Board has become a leader in the honey bee health conversation.
-We routinely engage with government and private organizations, the research community, beekeeping associations, our growers, and others involved in pollination in an effort to share information, further our collective knowledge, and promote action to strengthen bee health.